 Preparing Your Business for Winter Weather

 The temperatures have been dropping quickly.
 Morning frost has been appearing on the windshields.
 The snow and storms are soon to come.
 As an employer, it is your responsibility to take steps to protect your employees and your business.
 Heavy accumulations of ice and snow can bring down trees and topple utility poles and communication towers.
 Ice can disrupt communications and power for days while utility companies repair extensive damage.
 Even small accumulations of ice can be extremely dangerous to motorists and pedestrians.
 Bridges and overpasses are particularly dangerous because they freeze before other surfaces.
 Snow and ice are a threat to your business and your employees.
-This is the first article in Beacon's new RI Business Winter Planning 101 blog series.
 Read more to learn how you can plan ahead and prepare your business for winter.

 5 ways your business can plan ahead of the storm